 Tips when making Hachis Parmentier

-When you are reducing the red wine, do keep stirring every so often so that the beef doesn't burn, and keep an eye on it while you're mashing your potato, as it won't take much time to reduce.
+When you are reducing the red wine, do keep stirring every so often and make sure it is over a medium heat so that the beef doesn't burn, and keep an eye on it while you're mashing your potato, as it won't take much time to reduce.
+Cooking times can vary depending on the size of the heating element and type of stovetop you have.

 Substitutions